-DRP 1 is presently in the mediation period as BSC have refused to go direct to arbitration.
+DRP 1 As at Thursday last week, tie had already or certainly will very shortly seek appointment of a mediator in order to move this dispute to a resolution is presently in the mediation period as BSC have refused to go direct to arbitration.
 However, no mediation is actually taking place at present.